Ydrolog/WS_Mdl/code/Env/how_to_make_Env.md

 3. **Solve & lock**
    pixi install          # updates pixi.lock

-3. **Freeze**.
+4. **Freeze**.
 Don't forget to add the changes to your next commit, e.g.: git add pixi.toml pixi.lock git commit -m "Add rasterio 1.3+"
 -----------------------------------------

 # THE GUIDE BELOW IS THE OLD ONE.
-That way of env management applies from 04/08, NBr32, hash b5dfc2b backwards.
+That way of env management was used for the last time on 04/08, NBr32, hash b5dfc2b.
 -----------------------------------------
 --- To freeze/export: ---
 The WS env should be frozen on every change.
 If no Env is present for a run/Sim you want to repeat, assume that the previous one will do the job.